 Common Issues With Internal Control Systems

 Internal controls, like any auditing system, are not perfect.
 There is always room for improvement.
-For example, control activities may frequently slow down the natural process flow, which can reduce its overall efficiency.
+For example, control activities in the attempt to control environments sets may frequently slow down the natural process flow, which can reduce its overall efficiency.
 However popular a metric, efficiency is not the only factor a company has to consider when determining success.

 The development of a system of internal control requires management to balance risk reduction with efficiency.
 Adding internal controls might result in management accepting a certain amount of risk to create a strategic profile that allows a company to compete more effectively.